 “Be curious.
 Ask questions.
 Take notes,” says Yates.
 “And build those relationships.
 You’re not just learning technical skills—you’re learning how to be part of a professional team.”

-With a program this thoughtful and immersive, it’s no surprise that many BFW/Marcum interns return not just for another summer, but for a full-time career.
+With a program this intentional and hands-on, it is easy to see why many BFW/Marcum interns return not only for another summer, but for a full-time career.